open890/kenwood-ts890/VOIP-HOWTO.md

 Once connected and signed in, send `##VP1;` to enable the high-quality data stream, or `##VP2;` for the low-quality stream.
 Send `##VP0;` to turn it off.

-After sending `##VP`, the TS-890 will immediately startstreaming UDP packets back to the connecting IP address on port `60001`
+After sending `##VP`, the TS-890 will immediately start sending UDP packets back to the connecting IP address on port `60001`

 ## Data Format